cacheserver/flutter/README.md

 ## About
-A simple Flutter SDK cache server using nignx `proxy_cache` module.
+A simple Flutter SDK cache server using NGINX `proxy_cache` module.

 ## Usage